pablo-arroyo/last-fm-assignment/README.md

 It has the following functionalities:

 * You can search for the top albums of an artist (you have to click the button though, the input it's not of submit type).
-This will show you a list of cards that is responsive with the album cover, album name, and a button to go into the album details (which does not work for the current scope).
+This will show you a list of cards that is responsive with the album cover, album name, and a button to go into the album details.
-* There's a component for Album Details, however because of time, I was not able to add the router part that I had in mind.
+* There's a component for Album Details that contains a picture of the album cover, artist name, album name, date uploaded into the API (if available), and a list of all of its tracks.
+* At the end of each track, there's a star icon which you can use to add the track into your favorite track list, if that track it's already in the list, then it will remove it from there (there's no visual difference between a track that it's or isn't favorite).
+* At the button of the album details there's also a button to go bak to the home page (it doesn't save the state of the previous component though, you'll have the make a search to view items again).
+* There's also a button to check your favorite track list at the Home Page, which will show you an alert with all the tracks that you have added into your list.

+For data management I chose to use `localStorage` to save the list of favorite tracks, this does not completely persist the list, however you will be able to check your favorite tracks between albums, and even sessions.

 ## Technologies Used